2020 NHL Stanley Cup Betting

 Too many gamblers decide to ride off into the sunset once the regular season ends, and they’re making a big mistake.
 When you begin to bet on the Playoffs and Finals, you don’t need to reinvent the wheel when it comes to your betting skills or NHL handicapping techniques.
 After all, it’s still hockey being played out there, albeit with much higher stakes.

-Make considerations for betting on the NHL Finals, but still utilize the same handicapping formula that brought you profits in the first place.
+Make considerations for betting on the NHL Playoffs, but still utilize the same handicapping formula that brought you profits in the first place.
 On the other side, don’t bet more than you would on a regular-season game either.
-Bankroll management and betting units should not be changed only because you’re betting on postseason contests.
+Bankroll management and betting units should not be changed \because you’re betting on postseason contests.

 NHL Stanley Cup Betting Specifics